marianogabitto/Lightning/README.md

 position uncertainty s_x, s_y / s_x, s_y, s_z.

 ## Examples
-The file `comparison.py`, located in the directory `MCMC_compare`, generates Supplementary Figure 2 from the paper.
+An example showing how to run Lightning appears in the file `comparison.py`, located in the directory `MCMC_compare`.
+To run it, execute:
-It shows an example of how to import some of the classes needed to run Lightning.
-To run it, change into the directory and execute:

 ```
-cd LightningF
+cd MCMC_compare
 python comparison.py
 ```

-The file should produce a pdf file in the same directory entitled inference_50nm.pdf .
-In addition, it prints in the console different results.
+The code prints several metrics and creates a pdf file in the same directory entitled inference_50nm.pdf, corresponding to Supplementary Figure 2 from the paper.

 ## Citation